 Then, I found my stride.
 I stopped worrying about finances.
 I found passions that ignited me.
 I discovered the thrill of giving back and making a difference through meaningful volunteer work.
 I allowed my spirituality to blossom and define why I am here on earth.
 I rediscovered the thrill of a relationship that is growing and respectful.

-I wish someone else had written this post 11 years ago.
-It would have saved me over three years of waste and frustration.
-My hope is that you find something here that helps you avoid my early mistakes.
-This blog is not all good news and sunshine.
+I wish I had sen a post like this 18 years ago.
+It would have saved me a lot of wasted time and frustration.
 Retirement is just another part of life.
 It takes work, You will make mistakes.
 You will occasionally throw up your hands and ask yourself why are you doing this.